blowb/blowb-doc/README.md

 Optionally you can edit `conf.py` to change some settings to fit your needs.

-Here comes the last step: if you have a [Make][] program installed, simply run `make html` to generate the html document in `_build` directory, or run `make latexpdf` if you want to generate the pdf version.
+Here comes the last step: if you have a [Make][] program installed, simply run `make html` to generate the html documents in `_build` directory, or run `make latexpdf` if you want to generate the pdf version.
 Running `make` will give a list of output formats supported.

 ## License

 Copyright (c) 2015 Hong Xu <hong@topbug.net>

-The contents of this document are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][], i.e. CC BY-SA 4.0.
+The Blowb Documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][], i.e. CC BY-SA 4.0.

 [Creative Commons Attribution-ShareAlike 4.0 International License]: http://creativecommons.org/licenses/by-sa/4.0/